goooooouwa/goooooouwa.github.io/_posts/coding/2025-06-22-android-dev-notes-7-view-model-live-data.md

 ### 0. 安装ViewModel, LiveData和其他Lifecycle依赖

-Note: To import ViewModel into your Android project, see the [instructions](https://developer.android.com/jetpack/androidx/releases/lifecycle#declaring_dependencies) for declaring dependencies in the Lifecycle release notes.
+Note: To import Lifecycle (including ViewModel & LiveData) into your Android project, see the instructions for declaring dependencies in the Lifecycle [release notes](https://developer.android.com/jetpack/androidx/releases/lifecycle#declaring_dependencies).

 Add the dependencies for the artifacts you need in the build.gradle file for your app or module: